Should I apply to the MA or PhD program?

 Applicants who score under 300 on the GRE or who have a GPA that is below 3.0 will not be considered for normal admission.
 However, under certain circumstances, such an applicant may be considered for conditional admission.
 Conditional admission is rare and requires a special recommendation by the Graduate Committee.
 Applicants who are admitted conditionally must maintain a 3.0 GPA for the first 12 semester hours in the program or face dismissal.

 Yes.
 GRE scores are required and are valid for 5 years.

 When should I take GRE?

-In the late summer or early fall before you apply for admission.
-Taking the exam early allows time for the scores to be reported to us, and it also give you an opportunity to take the test again before the application deadline if you want to try and improve your score.
+You should take the GRE in the late summer or early fall before you apply for admission.
+Taking the exam early allows time for the scores to be reported to us, and it also gives you an opportunity to take the test again before the application deadline if you want to try and improve your score.

 Should I retake the GRE?